How to Fill Your Car’s Tires and Check Their Pressure

-Check for the recommended tire pressure.
 Tire pressure is kind of like Goldilocks finding that perfect bowl of porridge — you want it to be just right for optimal fuel economy.
-Look in your car’s manual or on the driver side doorpost for the recommended tire pressure of your car.
-Keeping your tires in this range will prevent any blowouts in the future or early tire wear.
+Look in your car’s manual or on the driver side door jamb for the recommended tire pressure (measure in PSI, pounds per square inch) of your vehicle’s tires.
+Keeping your tires in this range will help prevent any blowouts in the future or early tire wear.

 Be sure to check the pressure of your car’s tires when they are cold (not directly after driving) since that’s normally when they have the lowest pressure.
 It typically takes about half an hour for them to cool down after they’ve been active.
 Unscrew the valve cap of the tire and press the tire gauge evenly into the valve stem.
 If you press it down at an angle, you could let air out or get an incorrect reading.
 The number on the gauge is your current tire pressure.
 Replace the valve cap, write down the number, and repeat this process on the other three tires.